smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 Operator control instructions may include a request to start or stop logging, or to completely shutdown the program.
-Obviously, the communications program\'s primary responsibility is to handle data communications, so it is not necessary for it to check for operator commands very frequently or wait very long to see if there are any new operator instructions.
-On the other hand, in case there is an unusual circumstance, it is very beneficial for the communications program to be able to respond quickly, in the midst of heavy communications flow, to an operator\'s request to start logging.
+Obviously, the communications program's primary responsibility is to handle data communications, so it is not necessary for it to check for operator commands very frequently or wait very long to see if there are any new operator instructions.
+On the other hand, in case there is an unusual circumstance, it is very beneficial for the communications program to be able to respond quickly, in the midst of heavy communications flow, to an operator's request to start logging.
 The two parameters called Control DTAQ (control data queue) tell the program the frequency at which to check the control data queue, and then how long to pause while it waits for new operator instructions.